hozumi/hiccup-bridge/README.md

 # Hiccup-bridge

-Hiccup-bridge is a conversion tool between the functions including hiccup vector and html.
+Hiccup-bridge is a conversion tool between html and the functions which include hiccup vector.

 ## Usage